pulp/pulpcore/docs/contributing/git.rst

 Git
 ===

 Pulp source code lives on `GitHub <https://github.com/pulp>`_.
-The "pulp" repository is for pulpcore.
 This document is definitive for :term:`pulpcore` only, but some plugins may choose to follow the same strategies.

 .. _git-branch: